xTool O1 Omni Explained: Every Model Compared (What Each Can & Can't Print)

 - Vacation Mode — for extended downtime, the O1 replaces ink in the printhead area with a dedicated moisturizing fluid, rated for a worry-free restart after up to two weeks idle.
 If you're a weekend maker or a seasonal seller, this is the feature that matters most.

 - Closed cartridge ink system — sealed, factory-matched cartridges.
 The trade-off is real: third-party ink is not supported.
 What you get in exchange is fewer variables that cause clogs and color shifts.
-The ink is also formulated to be non-reprotoxic, which matters if your workshop is a spare room or garage in your home.
+The ink is also GREENGUARD-certified and formulated to be non-reprotoxic, which matters if your workshop is a spare room or garage in your home.

 - Ceramic ink heating — holds ink at its working temperature, which keeps output consistent if your workspace is a garage or basement that runs cold.